dgraph-io/dgraph/wiki/content/tutorial-2/index.md

 +++
-title = "Get Started - Basic Operations"
+title = "Get Started with Dgraph - Basic Operations"
 +++

 **Welcome to the second tutorial of getting started with Dgraph.**